-What they eat: Rome’s cuisine
+What do they eat: Rome’s cuisine

 Rome gave the world not only a powerful ancient and cultural heritage, but also many culinary masterpieces.
 Each local restaurant has a separate page under the heading "Cucina alla Romana" - Roman cuisine.
 It is quite simple, even "poor", and based on seasonal and regional products: beans and artichokes, tomatoes, broccoli, veal and lamb, pork lard, which is used mainly for frying, pecorino and ricotta cheeses.
 Pasta also occupies an important place in the city's cuisine.
 Even the national museum of the same name is dedicated to it.
 Two of the most popular - anamatichana (pasta with tomatoes and pecorino romano cheese) and carbonara.